 - Students bring to school a variety of experiences with language and texts from their home and community life.
-Through carefully scaffolded, engaging and motivating learning experiences students develop greater depth of knowledge and skills across their literacy learning. - In the early years, students are engaged with meaningful listening activities for different purposes and contexts, to develop understanding that print and spoken words represent the real or imagined world. - Students learn to develop effective communication skills to communicate personal ideas, facts and information. - Students learn how the English language is used in different ways for different purposes to write with meaning using a range of genre. - Early Years students participate in the Jolly Phonics program to develop phonemic awareness and an understanding that the spoken names and sounds can be written down as letters of the alphabet. - Students understand, comprehend and respond to information from a range of factual and fictional sources. - Students are encouraged to read aloud, with developing fluency and intonation, texts that contain varied sentence structures, some unfamiliar vocabulary, a significant number of high frequency sight words and images that provide additional information. - In the Primary Years students are required to listen and respond to a range of texts, and to the ideas and opinions of others.
-This will support clear, well-ordered and confident verbal communication in a variety of situations. - To nurture in students a love of literature and the written word. - Students plan, rehearse and deliver oral presentations to explain their point of view whilst taking into account other perspectives. - In the Primary Years students continue to develop their explicit reading strategies through the Sheena Cameron Reading Comprehension Program.
+Through carefully scaffolded, engaging and motivating learning experiences students develop greater depth of knowledge and skills across their literacy learning. - In the early years, students are engaged with meaningful listening activities for different purposes and contexts, to develop understanding that print and spoken words represent the real or imagined world. - Students learn to develop effective communication skills to communicate personal ideas, facts and information. - Students learn how the English language is used in different ways for different purposes to write with meaning using a range of genre. - Early Years students participate in the Jolly Phonics program to develop phonemic awareness and an understanding that the spoken names and sounds can be written down as letters of the alphabet. - Students understand, comprehend and respond to information from a range of factual and fictional sources. - Students are encouraged to read aloud, with developing fluency and intonation, texts that contain varied sentence structures, some unfamiliar vocabulary, a significant number of high frequency sight words and images that provide additional information.

+- Students are required to listen and respond to a range of texts, and to the ideas and opinions of others. - To nurture in students a love of literature and the written word. - Students plan, rehearse and deliver oral presentations to explain their point of view whilst taking into account other perspectives. - In the Primary Years students continue to develop their explicit reading strategies through the Sheena Cameron Reading Comprehension Program.
 These include identifying literal and inferential meaning and connecting different ideas in parts of a text. - Students explain how events, characters and settings in texts are portrayed and explain their own responses to them. - Students identify and use confidently a variety of grammatical features. - Students implement accurate spelling and punctuation, editing their work to develop meaning and select vocabulary from a range of resources.